-Addressing clothing waste by transforming the way we choose, enjoy and recycle clothing in Australia.
+Transforming the way we choose, enjoy and recycle clothing in Australia to address clothing waste.

-Every year, Australians are buying more and more clothing, most of which is made from materials that aren't sustainable or durable.
-There isn't an organised system to collect unwearable clothing and there are limited facilities to recycle clothing, which means thousands of tonnes ends up in landfill.
+Last year, Australians added more clothing to their wardrobes than ever before, most of which was made from materials that weren't sustainable or durable.
+There is no organised system to collect clothing that can no longer be worn and there are limited facilities to recycle and reuse clothing, which means thousands of tonnes ends up in landfill.

-of clothing ends up in landfill in Australia every year
+of clothing ended up in Australian landfill last year

 Supported by leading Australian brands

-The foundation members of Seamless are working together to help shape the scheme and solve the issue of clothing waste.
+The foundation members of Seamless are working together to help shape the scheme and significantly reduce the amount of clothing ending up in landfill.

 Get involved